larskyeyco/Raid_Boss_Status_Exilium_World/README.md

 * [Project Status](#project-status)
 * [Contact](#contact)
 ## General Informations
 Simple console application for web scraping in C#.
-The website provides status about raid bosses which include Name, Level, Status and Spawn time, but show them without any sorting options what makes players hard to stay up to date when which raid boss going to spawn.
+The website provides status about raid bosses which include Name, Level, Status and Spawn time but shows them without any sorting options what makes players hard to stay up to date when which raid boss going to spawn.
 That short console app scrap web page about raid boss status and sort them by level and spawn time.
 ## Technologies Used
 - HtmlAgilityPack 1.11.39
 ## Features